Is It Normal For Babies To Spit Up Blood?

 Image: IStock

-Follow some simple tips to bring down the frequency of your baby spitting up (10):
+Follow some simple tips to bring down the frequency of your baby spitting up (9):

 1. Burp your baby

 Take time to burp your baby after each feeding session.
 It can keep the air from building up in your baby’s stomach and avoid spit-ups.
+You may try different burping positions, such as holding the baby over your shoulder or sitting them on your lap, while gently patting their back.
+Always support the baby’s head, spine, and neck in any position.

 2. No physical activity

 Keep your baby upright for at least 30 minutes after every feed.
 Avoid immediate active play or use of swings.
-Also avoid pressing on a baby’s belly (tummy time) right after eating.
+Also, avoid pressing on a baby’s belly (tummy time) right after eating.

-4. Small and frequent feedings
+3. Small and frequent feedings

 Try smaller and frequent feeding sessions.
 As the baby’s stomach is small, do not overfeed him in a single session.